Millions back on airplanes as Biden Administration proposes news rules on lost luggage

 As airlines ramp up, there have been problems with staffing and delays.

-Julian Shuman who flew from the Midwest to see relatives in Hinesville said his flight had been cancelled for two days.
+Julian Shuman who flew from the Midwest to see relatives in Hinesville said his flight had been canceled for two days.

 “Our plane was supposed to leave on Friday and was delayed every hour from about 2:30

-to 8:30 that night and then it was cancelled and then re-scheduled for Monday,” said Shuman.
+to 8:30 that night and then it was canceled and then rescheduled for Monday,” said Shuman.

-Townsend told us that in terms of her lost bag, the airline “originally said that our bag was checked in too late or it could have been from the delay that we had.”
+Townsend said in terms of her lost bag, the airline “originally said that our bag was checked in too late or it could have been from the delay that we had.”

 Townsend and her boyfriend spent a couple of frantic minutes Monday looking for the only bag they had left which they had checked from Detroit to Savannah.
 They finally found it but said now the process has to continue on trying to figure out what happened to their first bag and or how to get compensated for its contents.